datcal/notepad-api/README.md

 ## Configuring Database
 1. Go to the [MongoDB Atlas Console](https://www.mongodb.com/cloud/atlas/) and create a new database
-2. Get to database uri and Paste this in your .env file
+2. Get to database uri and paste this in your .env file

 ## Configuring JWT
-1. Define secret key in your .env file
+1. Define a secret key and enter in your .env file
 ```
 API_SECRET_KEY=SOME_LONG_TEXT
 ```

 ## Configuring Test Process
-1. Define test user mail and password in your .env file
+1. Define test user mail and password and enter it into your .env file

 ```
 TESTUSER=email